Jonathan Mutombo

-Jonathan Mutombo Mawesi (born 27 August 2002) is a French professional footballer who plays as a centre-back for Primeira Liga club Gil Vicente.
+Jonathan Mutombo Mawesi (born 27 August 2002) is a French professional footballer who plays as a centre-back for Liga Portugal 2 club Torreense.

 Career

 Mutombo joined the Paris Saint-Germain Youth Academy in 2014, eventually signing his first professional contract with the club on 29 May 2020, a deal until 30 June 2023.
 He joined Portuguese club Vitória de Guimarães in the 2020–21 season, and in 2022, made two Taça da Liga appearances, his only two for the club's first team.
 In the 2023–24 season, he played twenty-three matches for Vitória de Guimarães's reserve side and scored the goal that allowed the team to avoid relegation.

 On 3 July 2024, Mutombo signed a three-year contract with Gil Vicente.

 Personal life

-Born in France, he is of Congolese descent.
+Born in France, he is of DR Congolese descent.